On the Ground

 If and when we allow apathy to rule the roost, naturally, we continue to blindly consume – seeking always and forever to ‘fill the void’ created by returning each day to isolated little boxes and trying to be content with that little.

-As changemaker revolutionists, we know our most vital victory is won each and every day, when we don’t lose sight of the long-foretold era when perpetual peace and shared prosperity, will reign.
+As changemaker revolutionists, we know our most vital victory is won each and every day, when we do not lose sight of the long-foretold era when perpetual peace and shared prosperity will reign.
 Hope is the revolution.
 When we fight ‘the good fight’ to see our dreams of peace and security realised via evolved living and loving, we make an everyday contribution to the defeat of destructive, cruel Capitalism.
-No doubt, Egyptian, Roman and even the more resent Colonial Empires within Europe and America, fell to their demise via the persistence of those enslaved, to ‘dream the impossible dream’ of freedom, equity and justice for all.
+No doubt, Egyptian, Roman and even the more recent Colonial Empires within Europe and America, fell to their demise via the persistence of those enslaved, to ‘dream the impossible dream’ of freedom, equity and justice for all.

 Today there are freedom fighters still fighting to free sex-slaves, sweatshop slaves and exploited workers across every nation.
 First-world or Third-world, economic, domestic and sex slavery is deplorably flourishing and tragically effecting many millions of men, women and mere children.

-In this context, it is true to say that every race, colour and creed of peoples who remain outside the clutches of capitalist conscription, by forming associations constituted to ‘share all with all’, holds ground to usher in the promised era of perpetual peace and shared prosperity.
+In this context, it is true to say that every race, colour and creed of peoples who remain outside the clutches of capitalist conscription by forming associations constituted on the evolved ethical principles and practices of ‘share all with all’, holds ground to usher in the promised era of perpetual peace and shared prosperity